 At 1:05 on a Saturday morning, accompanied by strong detonations, a previously rare carbonaceous chondrite approached rural Mexico from the southsouthwest (approximately 215°) at a low-angle trajectory.
 Thousands of individual stones fell, creating the largest stone strewn field recorded, measuring 50 km in length and at least 300 km² in area.
 A stone found in the village of Pueblito de Allende was taken to the newspaper office where news of the fall was disseminated rapidly.
 Material was quickly collected by both scientific and commercial interests, and within a few weeks research laboratories around the world were studying this new fall.

 The largest recovered specimen was found eight months after the fall by Guadalupe Juarez as he was hunting a rabbit.
 The meteorite created a crater 32 inches by 52 inches and 13 inches deep, having a small rim on the north end.
 This specimen was estimated to have weighed ~110 kg before it was fragmented upon impact with the hard soil.
 The total recovered weight of the Allende fall was over 3 tons, a record at that time for stone meteorites that was surpassed by the Jilin, China fall in 1976 weighing ~4 tons.

 X-ray diffraction techniques and Mössbauer spectroscopy have been used by Bland et al. (2004) to determine the modal mineralogy of Allende, and to quantify the compositional range of the olivine phases.
 In addition, the grain density can be readily estimated from the mode data, and therefore, in combination with the calculated bulk density, the porosity can be determined.
-Notably, from the limited studies performed thus far, the CV3 oxidized subgroup has a greater porosity (2223%) than the CV reduced subgroup (0.68.3%).
+From the studies conducted by Macke et al. (2011), the CV oxidized subgroup has a greater porosity (2223%) than the CV reduced subgroup (0.68.3%).
 The greater shock compression responsible for the decreased porosity in the reduced CV meteorites is also manifest in the relatively high degree of chondrule deformation and the relatively low matrix/inclusion ratio (Fagan et al., 2019).
 The modal mineralogy (vol%) and other physical properties of Allende are as follows:

 Fo100 ------------ 23.4